aidanbeck/notes/Java (Unit 2)/BASICS.md

 `int[] numbers = {0, 4, 5, 1};`
 - initialize array with elements off the bat

 # ArrayList
 - can change size
 - a Generic Type. includes a type parameter that specifies element type.
 `ArrayList<String> names = new ArrayList<String>();`
 - use `names.add("Alice");` to add elements, NOT `names[i]`
 - remove with `names.remove(i)` or `names.remove("Bob");`
-- (you can remobe by index or value!)
+- (you can remove by index or value!)
-- use `names.get(1)` to acceess elements.
+- use `names.get(1)` to access elements.
-- the for elements loop also works
+- the for elements loop mentioned earlier also works.

 # HashMaps
 - store key-value pairs